Retraction Policy

 This article retraction rule is also based on the COPE Retraction Guidelines.

-Article withdrawal
+Article withdrawal and consequences

 Article retraction